ewkt/Vinted-Discord-Notifications/README.md

 {
   "token": "xxxxxxxx"
   "INTERVAL_TIME": "3600000",
-  "latitude":"",
-  "longitude":""
 }
 ```
 token: this is the token from when you created your bot on the discord developer portal.
 INTERVAL_TIME: this is how long the bot waits between two refreshes of the cookie (it is recommended to keep the same cookie for 2h max)
-latitude & longitude: configure these if you want to use the autobuy functionality, set them to your position so that your pickup point gets chosen automatically.

 b) Choose your searches in `channels.json`:
   - channelId: is the id of the discord channel that you want to get the search results on.